CrayLabs/SmartSim/doc/ensemble.rst

 Example: Loading a TorchScript from File
 ----------------------------------------
-This example walks through the steps of instructing SmartSim to load a TorchScript from file to a ``Orchestrator``.
+This example walks through the steps of instructing SmartSim to load a TorchScript from file to an ``Orchestrator``.
 The source code example is available in the dropdown below for convenient execution and customization.

 .. dropdown:: Experiment Driver Script source code